Liver Disease in Your Cat: Causes, Signs & Symptoms

 Obesity: Cats that are severely overweight may be more likely to develop liver disease.

-Medications and chemicals: Medications containing acetaminophen can damage the liver in cats.
+Medications and chemicals: Medications containing acetaminophen can damage the liver

 Does my cat have liver disease?